About Annual Conference Conference ED Search Membership Incubator Committees Contact Us Contact

 Supporters

-The organizers gratefully acknowledge the past and present support of Polynera, Jane Street Capital, Citadel, and the Simons Foundation.
+The organizers gratefully acknowledge the support of Polynera, Jane Street Capital, Hudson River Trading, the Glenn W. Bailey Foundation, and the Simons Foundation.
 Thank you for making our shared work possible!

 We invite you to support our work by making a donation!
 To discuss a major gift, contact the Steering Committee.